GS1 in Europe Chair

 Camille joined GS1 France in 2003 where she held successively the positions of Technical Advisor and Traceability Project Manager.
 In 2006 she moved to GS1 Australia where she was first appointed Education Integrator and evolved to Education and Training Manager.
 After 4 years Camille moved back to France where she was Transport and Logistics Project Manager and Non-food sectors Senior Manager.
 She was appointed GS1 in Europe Coordinator in January 2013.

-GS1 in Europe Events and Communication Coordinator
+GS1 in Europe Marketing and Communication Director

 Diogo supports the Coordinator with the execution of coordinating of activities in the European Region.
 He works closely with all GS1 in Europe Members Organisations, project teams and GS1 Global office staff, as well as with external suppliers and providers.
 He assists in the organisation of meetings, fora and all events.
 He’s responsible for the communication and marketing activities for GS1 in Europe.